Jump to content

 So in 2003, a friend of mine introduced me to Unreal Tournament 2003 for PC.
 It was my first mouse/keyboard game experience.
 Tough learning curve, but I fell in love.
 I upgraded to 2004, but for some reason resisted online gaming.
 Getting tired of killing predictably moving bots over and over in Deathmatches, I finally went online and fell in love with the game again.
 I still play multiple times per week.
 UT3 is also cool.
 I dabbled with COD4 a few times and I'm sure I would love it if I put the time into it but UT2004 is my all-time game of choice.
 It's just so familiar and comfortable.
 It's not crazy to stick with something "outdated" that you love.....[cough]
 Intellivision.

 So recently I've been in a pretty intense collector phase.
 Going back to my INTV roots, I decided to attempt to collect as much of the orig 125 titles CIB as I could.
-I'm up to 119 (120 including loose carts).
-Also have 28 Sears titles, boxed I, II, Super Pro, Sylvania, and Tandyvision consoles, an INVT System III, the ECS, the System Changer, a loose Music Synthesizer, and boxed Intellivoice with a pretty low SN.
+I'm up to 121 (124 including loose carts) as well as all 29 Sears titles.
+I also have boxed I, II, III, Super Pro, Sylvania, Sears Super Video Arcade, and Tandyvision consoles, the ECS, the System Changer, a loose Music Synthesizer, and boxed Intellivoice with a pretty low SN.

 I joined the community to network, trade, share, and possibly take a whack at HS challenge :-)